OpenNMT/OpenNMT/README.md

 ## Sequence-to-Sequence Learning with Attentional Neural Networks

 [Torch](http://torch.ch) implementation of a standard sequence-to-sequence model with (optional) attention where the encoder-decoder are LSTMs.
+Encoder can be a bidirectional LSTM.
-Also has the option to use characters (instead of input word embeddings) by running a convolutional neural network followed by a [highway network](http://arxiv.org/abs/1505.00387) over character embeddings to use as inputs.
+Additionally has the option to use characters
+(instead of input word embeddings) by running a convolutional neural network followed by a [highway network](http://arxiv.org/abs/1505.00387) over character embeddings to use as inputs.